MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-intro/README.md

 ![unbox](./img/unbox.jpg)

 ### Step 2: Gotta start somewhere
 No time like the present.
-Let's make a simple invention:
+Lets make a simple invention:

 * find the blue ```power``` module.
 * find the pink ```button``` input module